L chondrite

 The L type ordinary chondrites are the second most common group of meteorites, accounting for approximately 35% of all those catalogued, and 40% of the ordinary chondrites.
 The ordinary chondrites are thought to have originated from three parent asteroids, with the fragments making up the H chondrite, L chondrite and LL chondrite groups respectively.

 Name

-Their name comes from their relatively low iron abundance, with respect to the H chondrites, which are about 20–25% iron by weight.
+Their name comes from their relatively low iron abundance (less than 10%) with respect to the H chondrites, which are about 20–25% iron by weight.

 Historically, the L chondrites have been named hypersthene chondrites or olivine hypersthene chondrites for the dominant minerals, but these terms are now obsolete.

 Chemical composition

 Characteristic is the fayalite content (Fa) in olivine of 21 to 25 mol%.
 About 4–10% iron–nickel is found as a free metal, making these meteorites magnetic, but not as strongly as the H chondrites.

 Mineralogy

 The most abundant minerals are olivine and hypersthene (an orthopyroxene), as well as iron–nickel and troilite.
 Chromite, sodium-rich feldspar and calcium phosphates occur in minor amounts.
 Petrologic type 6 dominates, with over 60% of the L chondrites falling into this class.
 This indicates that the parent body was sizeable enough (greater than 100 km in diameter) to experience strong heating.